smangham/project-novice/_episodes/06-project.md

 - "Stable versions of the code can be published as releases."
 ---

-Now we've got a quick outline of what sustainable code looks like, and how we can manage our development, let's put that knowledge into practise.
+Now we've seen all the steps involved in developing sustainable code, let's put that knowledge into practise.

 > ## Identifying issues
 >